chuangao/BicMix/README.md

 image(cor.est.real) <br/>

 Please refer to BicMix.pdf for more usage details <br/>

+### References
-This work is detailed in A latent factor model with a mixture of sparse and dense factors to model gene expression data with confounding effects<br/>
+This work is detailed in <br/>
+A latent factor model with a mixture of sparse and dense factors to model gene expression data with confounding effects<br/>
 https://arxiv.org/abs/1310.4792